KidiIT/Shuffle-array-using-sort-method-with-javascript--step1-/README.md

 3:After which, you can apply or make use of the sort array method to shuffle the books to be able to display randomly whenever you refresh your web browser.

-4:lastly, shuffling an array can be done in many ways. but,  i got only two ways to do that which i'd be showing y'all on my next repo.
+4:lastly, shuffling an array can be done in many ways. but,  i got only two ways to do that which i'd be showing y'all the step 2 on my next repo.
 STAY TUNED!!